-Really, for something so light and so easy to eat, ganache is a lot of work.
+Really, for something so light and so easy to eat, chocolate mousse is a lot of work.
 Oh it’s done in 20 minutes, it doesn’t take that long.
 There are just more steps than you’d expect.

 3. Ganache is versatile, can be used in different ways